Thesis

 In January 2024, Ramp claimed to power $10 billion in accounts payable spend each year, a 10x increase in its preceding two years.
 In April 2024, CEO Eric Glyman stated that Ramp’s total purchase volume and revenue growth increased “faster quarter over quarter than it did over the same period in 2023, on a much larger base.”

-As of May 2024, Ramp counts over 25K companies as customers, up from 15K in August 2023, and 5K in March 2022.
-From a company perspective, Ramp has grown from 495 employees in 2023, to ~730 as of April 2024.
-Ramp has not reported any layoffs in 2023 and 2024 as of May 2024, during a 1.5-year period that saw over 300K tech workers being laid off.
+As of October 2025, Ramp has over 40K companies as customers, up from 15K in August 2023 and 5K in March 2022.
+From a company perspective, Ramp has grown from 495 employees in 2023 to ~1.2K as of October 2025.
+Ramp has not reported any layoffs in 2023 and 2024, during a 1.5-year period that saw over 300K tech workers being laid off.
 Ramp has been efficient with its human capital, achieving over $300 million in annualized revenue with just ~500 employees.

 Ramp reported reaching this $300 million figure at the end of 2023.
 This came after a March 2023 announcement that Ramp had seen 4x revenue growth in the previous year alone, after having crossed a $100 million revenue run rate in March 2022, making it among the fastest startups to achieve this particular milestone (although describing interchange revenue as ARR is not strictly accurate, as it is not contractual revenue).